garden-io/garden/docs/guides/code-synchronization.md

 Garden includes a *sync* mode that allows you to rapidly synchronize your code (and other files) to and from running containers.

 The sync mode uses [Mutagen](https://mutagen.io/) under the hood.
-Garden automatically takes care of fetching Mutagen, so you don't need to install any dependencies yourself to make use of dev mode.
+Garden automatically takes care of fetching Mutagen, so you don't need to install any dependencies yourself to make use of sync mode.

 {% hint style="info" %}
 This feature used to be called _dev mode_ but as of version 0.13 we've opted for more straightforward terminology.
 The functionality is exactly the same as before.